-- Business meetings start slowly, and there will be initial questions and small talk as this is all part of the relationship and trust building process.
+- Business meetings start slowly with initial questions and small talk.
+This is all part of the relationship and trust building process.

 - Men and women do not mix freely in Saudi Arabia.
 As a general rule men do not approach or interact with women they do not know or they have not been introduced to.

-- It’s important to dress well, business attire, suits for men and women are obliged to wear Abaya.
+- It’s important to dress well.
+For men this means business suits and women are obliged to wear abaya.

 Connect with NZTE in Saudi Arabia

-If you’re an NZTE customer and preparing to visit Saudi Arabia, please get in touch with your Customer Manager to discuss your plans and possible areas of assistance.
+If you’re an NZTE customer and preparing to visit Saudi Arabia, please get in touch with your Customer Manager to discuss your plans.
 If you don’t have a Customer Manager, contact our Advisor Team for more information.

 New Zealand's relationship with Saudi Arabia